pangenome/odgi/docs/rst/commands/odgi_degree.rst

 OPTIONS
 =======

-Graph Files IO
+MANDATORY OPTIONS
 --------------

 | **-i, --idx**\ =\ *FILE*
-| Describe node degree in this graph.
-The file name usually ends with
+| Load the succinct variation graph in ODGI format from this *FILE*.
+The file name usually ends with *.og*.
-  *.og*.

 Summary Options
 ---------------